great-expectations/great_expectations/docs/docusaurus/docs/guides/expectations/advanced/how_to_compare_two_tables_with_the_onboarding_data_assistant.md

 ---
-title: How to compare two tables with the OnboardingDataAssistant
+title: Compare two tables with the OnboardingDataAssistant
 ---
 import Prerequisites from '../../../guides/connecting_to_your_data/components/prerequisites.jsx';
 import TechnicalTag from '@site/docs/term_tags/_tag.mdx';